Skip to main content

 3. User enters their identifier and clicks the Sign in with security key button.

-4. The form is submitted which starts a new flow with the webauthn group only.
+4. The form is submitted which starts a new flow with the webauthn group.

 5. Render the new UI which prompts the user to insert their security key.